 CHAPTER 5

-With great power, the LORD brought the children of Israel out of Egypt (see Chapter 4).
-WHY did God do this?
-Why did God BRING THEM OUT?
+With great power, the LORD brought the children of Israel out of Egypt, as we learned in the last lesson.
+Why did God do this?
+Why did God bring them out?
 What did God want to do for these people after the Exodus?

 The children of Israel followed step number 1 but they failed to follow step number 2.
-Because of UNBELIEF they failed to enter into the promised land (see Hebrews 3:19).
-This land which God promised to give to the Israelites was a "G__________ land" (Exodus 3:8), "a land flowing with _____________ and ______________ (Exodus 3:8).
+Because of UNBELIEF most of the adults who came out of Egypt (except for two men) failed to enter into the promised land (see Hebrews 3:19).
+This land which God promised to give to the Israelites was a "G__________ land" (Exodus 3:8), "a land flowing with _____________ and ______________" (Exodus 3:8).
 This good and fertile land is described in Deuteronomy 11:9-12.

-After the Israelites came out of Egypt, they sent out spies to search out the land and to see if all the good things they had heard about the land were really true.
+After the Israelites came out of Egypt, they sent out spies to search out the land which God had promised them to see if all the good things they had heard about the land were really true.
 Check those statements that correctly show what they found (see Numbers 13:21-29, 32-33):

 They found a barren desert.